 ОСР Course Title Course Length

-Α Practical Nursing Foundations 1 300 hours
+A Practical Nursing Foundations 1 300 hours

-В Practical Nursing Foundation 2 Medical Surgical Nursing 1 Medical Surgical Nursing 2 Comprehensive Nursing and Transitional Skills 300 hours 300 hours 300 hours 150 hours
+В Practical Nursing Foundation 2 300 hours

+Medical Surgical Nursing 1 300 hours

+Medical Surgical Nursing 2 300 hours

+Comprehensive Nursing and Transitional Skills 150 hours

 Student must be at least 16 years of age and not enrolled in the K-12 program to register for an adult education career & technical program.
 Student must have a high school diploma or its equivalent.